Congratulations. You’ve gotten the data you need and placed it into a well-organized report. Your job is done, right?

 Charts can be some of the most beautiful elements of a report, especially when compared to plain black and white text or tables that are jam-packed with data.

-It doesn’t have to be this way.
 Even if your strength is data and not report design, you can create informative, beautiful charts that wow your audience.

 Step away from the keyboard and ask yourself two important questions.